0b01/rickyhan.com/_posts/2018-02-06-rust-guitar-pedal-effects-dsp.markdown

 pub struct Overdrive {
     pub bypassing: bool,
 }

-/// Audio at a low input level is driven by higher input
-/// levels in a non-linear curve characteristic
-///
-/// For overdrive, Symmetrical soft clipping of input values has to
-/// be performed.
 impl Effect for Overdrive {
     fn new() -> Self {
         Overdrive {